stackclass/charts/README.md

 ## Documentation

-- All the helm chart source code will be committed to master branch, all the charts will be placed under `/charts` and each chart will be  separate with their own folder
+- All the helm chart source code will be committed to main branch, all the charts will be placed under `/charts` and each chart will be  separate with their own folder